 Money Tip – Generally, I don’t buy Shredded cheese – it’s always cheaper to shred your own!
-I only ever purchase it if I am in a pinch and don’t have any thawed out for a particular dish last minute.
+I only ever purchase it if I am in a pinch and don’t have any thawed for a particular dish last minute.
 You pay for the convenience of not having to do the work yourself.

-If you plan to freeze cheese to use later on a pizza, shred your cheese first and then freeze it in the quantities you are will need later.
+If you plan to freeze cheese to use later on a pizza, shred your cheese first and then freeze it in the quantities you need later.
 You can also spread the shredded cheese out on a pan and freeze it like this to avoid clumping.
-Once the cheese is frozen, just slide it into a bag.
+Once the cheese is frozen, slide it into a bag.
 Make sure to put the date on the bag before storing it in the freezer.

 How to freeze Cheese Cubes

 Maybe you want to use your cheese for something else, like macaroni and cheese or tuna casserole.
 You can cube your cheese and freeze it just as you did the shredded cheese.
 Spread the cubes out on a sheet before placing them in the freezer.
-Once they are frozen, slide them into a bag and label the bag before placing it in the fridge.
+Once they are frozen, slide them into a bag and label them before placing them in the fridge.

 When it comes to cubes or even sculpted cheese, you may be able to freeze small pieces without them breaking, but the consistency will still be different when you go to eat it.
 Whenever possible, use your frozen cheese for cooking and your fresh cheese for direct eating.
 Learning how to freeze cheese is more about understanding the consistency issue than anything else.
-By planning, you will always have cheese for your dishes but may not have slices to snack on.
+You will always have cheese for your dishes by planning but may not have slices to snack on.